yumupgrades for production use, this is the repository for you.

 It is best to have a swap partition rather than a swap file.
 Most dedicated server providers will allow you to configure swap partitions at the beginning of your server setup.
 Contrary, only a few VPS providers would allow you to configure a swap partition.
 Linode is one of such outstanding VPS providers, so we always recommend it.

 The majority of VPS providers do not allow partitioning your VPS disk space.
 So your only option is to configure swap using a swap file.
 Here’s how to do it.

 First, we need to know the size of the swap file we want.
 As a rule of thumb, this should be 1-1.5x the size of your installed RAM.

 Let’s assume we have 768 Megabytes of RAM on a VPS instance.
 As such, we need a 768 Mb swap file.

 Run these commands, copying each line one by one and diving by typing Enter, in your SSH client:

 fallocate -l 768m /var/swap chmod 600 /var/swap mkswap /var/swap swapon /var/swap echo "/var/swap none swap sw 0 0" >> /etc/fstab

 The above commands will create a swap file under /var directory, adjusting file permissions and telling the system to immediately use it for swap.
 We also ensure to make the change persistent on reboots (last command).

-One of the major tweaks involved into configuring swap on any Linux system, is adjusting swappinness.
+One of the major tweaks involved in configuring swap on any Linux system is adjusting swappinness.
 The higher the value, the more likely kernel would use swap when it needs more memory.